Lots of students have been asking – “How many subjects do I take per semester?”.

 If you’re an International student, it is a Student Visa Requirement that you complete your course within your Confirmation of Enrolment (CoE) timeframe.
 This is usually a full-time course load (4 subjects per semester).

 We acknowledge the significant disruption caused by COVID-19 and, as such, underloading is permitted during this time.
 However, you should try to complete your studies within your CoE end date.
-This may involve catching up by taking Summer or Winter semester subjects.
+This may involve catching up by taking Winter semester subjects.
 If your study plan indicates you will need more time to complete your studies, you will need to extend your CoE, apply for a visa extension, and take out additional overseas student’s health insurance, which involves additional costs.

 If you have any questions in relation to your student visa, study load, or work rights, contact International Student Services for advice.